zabad1/zakabad/README.md

 Otherwise, your Use Case does well in explaining everything you mentioned above.
 Great job with this.

 ## Overall, great job.
 Some little issues here and there but nothing major.
 Watch the grammar, and keep up the good work for the next milestone.
 You've passed in tier 3.

+## Milestone 2a Feedback
+Your directory structure is perfect, but your HTML has one noticeable issue.
+Your meta charset tag needs to be within the head.
+Yours is above it.
+Make sure to fix this.

+Otherwise, your HTML is good.

+Considering I've seen the site you're basing this off of, I like your design.
+Make sure to think back to what I suggested.
+Make sure it's still visually appealing.

+What's your Easter Egg going to do?
+Have you thought about that yet?

+Your mobile layout may not work.
+I would try to stretch the content across the full page so it's not too small.
+That would of course affect the way your background image looks.
+I like your desktop design, but I would try to rethink your mobile design completely.
+You could still have the same basic design, but maybe add a filter over the entire background so it's very dark, and your text is still easily readable over the top of it.

+I like your social media icons at the bottom.
+Make sure these fit with the design and don't look like they're just floating there.
+For the Social Media icons, have a look Font Awesome.
+Very easy to use, simple and straightforward. http://fontawesome.io/

+Overall, you did a good job of replicating the site you showed me earlier.
+Try to make it a little more entertaining.
+Include some modals, or cool design changes so it's atleast a little different.

+### You've passed Milestone 2a in Tier III.
+Good job.